 Magdalen has three Deans of Arts: a Senior Dean, a Dean for Welfare, and a Dean for Discipline.
-In the academic year 2021-22 these roles will be held by Prof. Robert Douglas-Fairhurst (Senior Dean), Rev'd Prof. Rob Gilbert (Dean for Welfare) and Prof. Roderick Bagshaw (Dean for Discipline).
+In the academic year 2023-24 these roles will be held by Prof. Simon Horobin (Senior Dean), Dr Sophie Duncan (Dean for Welfare), and Prof. Roderick Bagshaw (Dean for Discipline).